rokopt/spec/src/architecture/m1/ethereum-bridge.md

 responsibility of the end user.

-The proofs to be used will be custom bridge headers that are calculated deterministically from the block.
+The proofs to be used will be custom bridge headers that are calculated deterministically from the block contents, including messages snet by M1 and possibly validator set updates.
 They will be designed for maximally efficient Ethereum decoding and verification.

 For each block on M1, validators must submit the corresponding bridge header signed with a special secp256k1 key as part of their vote extension.
+Validators must reject votes which do not contain correctly signed bridge headers.
 The finalized bridge header with aggregated signatures will appear in the next block as a protocol transaction.
 Aggregation of signatures is the responsibility of the next block proposer.